BensonOmb/csPortfolio/README.md

-  The following code was difficult because I had trouble finding out how to move the ball in this certain way, I got past it by trying alot of different, and mostly random code and finding out what happened.
+  <br/><br/>The following code was difficult because I had trouble finding out how to move the ball in this certain way, I got past it by trying alot of different, and mostly random code and finding out what happened.
 It took a long time but the trail and error method really helped because it not only showed solutions but also got my brain to think in other areas besides the one way I normal think.

 '''java{